 Thesis Option

 In coordination with the graduate adviser, the student will identify a thesis committee and obtain their approval to function as such.
-The committee will consist of a chair (who may be the graduate adviser ) and at least two other members.
+The committee will consist of a chair (who may be the graduate adviser) and at least two other members.
 A minimum of 2 committee members must be tenured or tenure-track faculty.
-The student will secure approval of his/her thesis plan from the department graduate committee and file an official thesis committee assignment with the Division of Graduate Studies.
+The student will secure approval of his/her thesis plan from the department graduate committee and file an official thesis committee assignment with the Division of Research and Graduate Studies.

 The work performed as part of the thesis should be original and should contribute to the advancement of engineering science or engineering practice.
 Preferably, research performed as part of the thesis, all or part of it, may be of a quality and novelty worth to be published in a professional technical journal.
 Additional insight on the nature of the thesis can be found in California’s Title 5 (Education Code) as follows: